Search

 Dr Dirk U. Duddeck, Head of Research at the CleanImplant Foundation reports “many implants of inferior quality are contaminated with residues from the production and packaging process’.
 He acknowledged that ‘some companies set themselves apart and meet the quality demands of users and patients‘.

-Independently owned Spanish manufacturer, Bioner has embraced this concept and eliminated surface impurities with its patented Bioetch* process.
-When applied to Grade 23 Titanium alloy dental implant surfaces this advancement creates macro and micro-textured surfaces without SLA blasting.
-The surface is shown to favour the osseointegration by stimulating osseointegration and shortening loading time.
+Bioner, an independently owned Spanish manufacturer, has achieved this by eliminating surface impurities with its patented Bioetch* process.
+When applied to Grade 23 Titanium alloy, the process creates macro and micro-textured surfaces without SLA blasting.
+The process is shown to stimulate osseointegration and shorten loading time.

 TopDM surface 100x, 500x and 2000x scanning electron magnification.